-Ask yourself this.
-“If your business was like a formula 1 pit team: how successful do you think you would be?
-Would you be the team manager calmly orchestrating the events from the safety of the pit wall directing others or would you be the one running round doing every job trying to make sure it’s done well, getting in everybody’s way but feeling good about yourself because you’re always busy.
-Then does the car still go out late and with only three wheels?
+Ask yourself this; “If your business was like a Formula 1 pit team – how successful do you think you would be?
+Would you be the team manager calmly orchestrating the events from the safety of the pit wall, directing others or would you be the one running around doing every job trying to make sure it’s done well, getting in everybody’s way but feeling good about yourself because you’re always busy.
+Then, does the car still go out late and with only three wheels?”

 Here are the signs of a Workaholic: